Attention Dynamics Online: How the Internet Rewires What We Notice and Why

 When algorithms personalize information feeds for billions of individuals, the result is billions of slightly different information environments.
 Two people using the same platform may see entirely different content about the same topic, with different framing, different sources, different emphasis, and different implied conclusions.

-This personalization erodes shared factual ground--the common information base that democratic deliberation requires.
+This personalization erodes shared factual ground--the common information base that democratic deliberation requires, and contributes to digital tribalism as people increasingly inhabit separate information worlds.
 When citizens cannot agree on basic facts (not just interpretations but facts), productive political discourse becomes impossible.
-Attention dynamics contribute to this erosion not through deliberate misinformation campaigns (though those exist too) but through the structural fragmentation of the information environment into personalized streams that need not overlap.
+Attention dynamics contribute to this erosion not through deliberate misinformation campaigns (though those exist too) but through the structural fragmentation of the information environment into personalized streams that need not overlap, where the signal-to-noise ratio degrades as algorithmic amplification favors engagement over accuracy.

 The Creators' Perspective: Surviving in the Attention Economy